python-poetry/poetry/docs/cli.md

 This command locks (without installing) the dependencies specified in `pyproject.toml`.

 {{% note %}}
+By default, packages that have already been added to the lock file before will not be updated.
-By default, this will lock all dependencies to the latest available compatible versions.
-To only refresh the lock file, use the `--no-update` option.
+To update all dependencies to the latest available compatible versions, use `poetry update --lock` or `poetry lock --regenerate`, which normally produce the same result.
 This command is also available as a pre-commit hook.
 See [pre-commit hooks]({{< relref "pre-commit-hooks#poetry-lock">}}) for more information.
 {{% /note %}}